INRIA/zelus/examples/horloge/readme.md

 is caught by the escapement and stopped from moving, and `rtic` and `rtoc` as it is released and allowed to turn.
 When the ping cog is free, then bigger, green cog can turn pulled by the falling `atwood` masses.
-This is turn moves the clock hands.
+This in turn moves the clock hands.
 The `clockwatch` node is an automaton with four modes:

 * `Move`: the cogs are free to turn.